Admission requirements to be an international undergraduate student at Concordia

 To meet *international student admission requirements, the student must:

-- Submit proof of financial support that will meet the total educational and living expenses for the first-year of study at Concordia.
+Submit proof of financial support that will meet the total educational and living expenses for the first-year of study at Concordia.
 Download the proof of financial support form »

 To meet the requirements to receive an I-20 form from Concordia and apply for F-1 student visa status, the student must:

 Once a student receives their I-20 form from Concordia, they will need to apply for F-1 student visa status.
-Click here for more information on these next steps.
+Download the instructions/information for steps to take once you've been accepted »

 * An international student is one who is a citizen of a country other than the United States of America and who requires an F-1 visa status to engage in academic studies in the United States.